SmashedFrenzy16/Java_Creating_New_Files/README.md

 # Java_Creating_New_Files
-A File Creator that was made in Java.
-Code obtained from W3Schools at: https://www.w3schools.com/java/java_files_create.asp
+A File Creator that was made in Java and slightly edited by me.
+Credit to W3Schools for the code template!